Puy-de-Dôme's 2nd constituency

 The 2nd constituency of the Puy-de-Dôme (French: Deuxième circonscription du Puy-de-Dôme) is a French legislative constituency in the Puy-de-Dôme département.
 Like the other 576 French constituencies, it elects one MP using a two-round electoral system.

 Description

-Pu-de-Dôme had six constituencies through to 2010, then at the 2010 Redistricting of French Legislative Constituencies, the department's allocation was reduced to five.
-Much of the areas of the former sixth constituency was moved into the new second constituency.
+Puy-de-Dôme had six constituencies until the 2010 Redistricting of French Legislative Constituencies, which reduced the department's allocation to five.
+Much of the area of the former sixth constituency was moved into the new second constituency.

 From 2010, the 2nd constituency of the Puy-de-Dôme covers the northern section of the department including the town of Riom.

-At the 2017 election the seat was one of only a few in France that re-elected a Socialist Party deputy.
+In the 2017 legislative election the seat was one of only a few in France that re-elected a Socialist Party deputy.